 About Russian Helicopters

 Russian Helicopters is a leading player in the global helicopter industry, the sole Russian rotorcraft designer and manufacturer and one of the few companies worldwide with the capability to design, manufacture, service and test modern civilian and military helicopters.
-Headquartered in Moscow, we operate design bureaus, helicopter assembly plants, components production, maintenance and repair enterprises and helicopter service company providing after-sales support in Russia and abroad.
-Although Russian Helicopters was established only in 2007, some of its key enterprises date back more than 60 years.
+Russian Helicopters is part of State Corporation Rostec.

 Russian Helicopters in Numbers

 According to our data, in 2015 there were over 8,400 Russian helicopters operating in over 100 countries.
 Russian Helicopters products account for approximately 94% of the rotorcraft market in Russia and 10% of worldwide helicopter sales.